rrafaelc/rrafaelc/README.md

 # Hello, I'm Rafael Costa! 👋

-I am a Multiplatform Software Development student at Fatec, working at CI&T, with 4 years of experience in software development.
+I am a Multiplatform Software Development student at Fatec, working at CI&T, with 2 years professionally of experience in software development.
 My main focus is on backend, but I also have knowledge in frontend and mobile development.
 Below are some of the technologies and tools I work with:

 ## 🚀 Frameworks, Platforms, and Libraries
 <!-- https://github.com/Ileriayo/markdown-badges -->